riverofspring/ctfs/holyt.md

 At this point I was getting walled and I didn't know how to proceed, since this looked more than a little bit intimidating.
 So I took a four hour break.

 When I returned, I noticed that since $p$ is prime, all perfect squares not divisible by $p$ pass the ``legendre()`` check by Euler's theorem.
 Therefore, an input of 1 may be the best way to get something out of ``advice()``, as the Tonelli algorithm would return 1, and thus we would be given $y$ such that $y \equiv \pm 1 \mod p,q$!

+However, I then went down the entirely wrong path.
+I had the stairway to Heaven laid out to me, and I decided to instead hang a sharp left and walk straight into hell.

+My team and I made the mistake of trying to figure out what other inputs would pass the ``legendre()`` test instead of analyzing the outputs that I was getting from inputting 1.
+We found that there was a certain list of primes that, when inputted to the ``legendre()``, would evaluate to -1, and another list that evaluated to 1.
+Therefore, an even number of primes from the first list multiplied by any number of primes from the second list would be inputs that returned something.
+Yet this reveals nothing about the actual nature of $p$ and $q$, so I decided to stare at the paper that I was working on for, another 2 hours.
+Then, I noticed something that helped me down the final stretch.

 If you repeatedly input 1, it'll cycle between 4 values.
 One of them is 1, a second is $N - 1$.
 This is expected: if $y \equiv 1 \mod p,q$ or $y \equiv -1 \mod p,q$, then $y = 1$ or $y = pq - 1$ respectively.
 However, the other two numbers that are output are more interesting.
 They are as follows:
 ```